kyliemsmith/kapta/README.md

 ### Elements

 Every card has an element.
-A card's element is essential in battle as certain elements are weaker or mrore resistant to other elements.
+A card's element is essential in battle as certain elements are weaker or more resistant to other elements.

->When you get home look up a chart or something about
->which of the four basic elements are weak or strong
->to which element then finish / redo the below table
->or just include the image you found.

 | Element | Anti-Element |
 | ----------- | ----------- |